 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-The Artemis Fund is a venture capital organization founded to support female entrepreneurs and close the funding gap for women-led businesses.
+The Artemis Fund is a venture capital organization founded to support female founders and entrepreneurs.
 Established in the United States, the fund operates from multiple locations, including New York, Texas, Massachusetts, and Nevada.
-The Artemis Fund is dedicated to fostering innovation and economic resilience through its investments in early-stage companies.
+The Artemis Fund is dedicated to closing the funding gap for women-led businesses by investing in early-stage companies that demonstrate significant potential for growth and innovation.

-Diana Murakhovskaya: General Partner known for her expertise in early-stage investments and commitment to diversity in entrepreneurship.
+Diana Murakhovskaya: General Partner known for her expertise in early-stage investments and commitment to fostering diversity in entrepreneurship.

 Adrienne Mangual: VP of Finance & Operations, responsible for managing the fund's financial strategies and operations.